kevcjones/ngx-simple-modal/README.md

   */
   bodyClass: string;

   /**
+  * Default classes which live in modal wrapper.
+Change if you need to for your own css requirements
+  * @default 'modal fade'
+  * @type {string}
+  */
+  wrapperDefaultClasses: string,

+  /**
   * Class we add and remove from modal when we add it/ remove it
   * @default 'in'